 Responsibility for conducting an energy audit

-Interdisciplinary team and specialist areas
+Interdisciplinary team and specialist departments

 External consultants and best practices

-In many cases, companies engage external Consultant consultants to ensure that the audit is conducted objectively and comprehensively.
+In many cases, companies engage external consultants to ensure that the audit is conducted objectively and comprehensively.
 These consultants bring specific expertise and can provide valuable insights into best practices from other industries.
 The collaboration between internal employees and external experts can help ensure that the audit not only captures the current status but also develops innovative solutions for improving energy efficiency.

 What are the legal requirements for energy audits?